 A country rich in ancient culture and traditions

-A destination for many mysterious, Burma, or Myanmar as it is officially known since 1989, is slowly emerging from a long and stormy political period and opening up to the tourist reality.
+A mysterious destination for many, Burma, or Myanmar as it has been officially known since 1989, is slowly emerging from a long and turbulent political period and is now welcoming tourism.

-Among the most noteworthy must-see attractions there are certainly the magical valley of Bagan temples, Inle Lake and the authenticity of the floating villages, Mandalay with the ancient capitals of Ava and Amarapura, the Shwedagon Pagoda in Yangon, the most sacred place of the Country, and the caves of Pyndaia with thousands of Buddha images.
+Among the most popular highlights there are the magical valley of temples in Bagan, Inle Lake and its authentic floating villages, Mandalay and its ancient capitals Ava and Amarapura, the Shwedagon pagoda in Yangon the most sacred site in the country, and the Pyndaia caves with thousands of Buddha images.

-Considering the many possible itineraries, we present below only few examples of tours that can be combined with each other and customised to suit your needs and budget.
+Given the many possible itineraries, below are just a few examples of tours that can be combined and customised to suit your needs and budget.

 The following itineraries can be customised according to your travel needs